 Types of Shareholders:

-Shareholders are of different types depending upon the type of ownership and control.
+There are different types of shareholders depending upon the type of ownership and control.

-If company has raised fund by issuing equity shares or preference shares then the owners of these two types of shares are known as Equity Shareholders and Preference Shareholders respectively.
+If a company has raised funds by issuing equity shares or preference shares then the owners of these two types of shares are known as Equity Shareholders and Preference Shareholders respectively.

-If the company has raised money through loan i.e by issue of debentures then they are known as Debenture holders.
+If the company has raised money through a loan i.e by the issue of debentures then they are known as Debenture holders.

 1. Equity Shareholder:

-Equity shareholders are the owners of the company.
-They have the voting rights in the company depending upon the number of shares owned by them.
-They have the right to question the management on the company’s working.
+Equity shareholders are those who own the company.
+They have voting rights in the company depending upon the number of shares owned by them.
+They have the right to question the management of the company’s work.

-For example their votes decide if any director, auditor, raising of debt, acquisitions etc is to b done or not.
-If majority shareholders oppose the motion then the promoters of the company will have to abide by the shareholders decision.
+For example, their votes decide if any director, auditor, the raising of debt, acquisitions, etc is to b done or not.
+If majority shareholders oppose the motion then the promoters of the company will have to abide by the shareholder’s decision.

-Equity shareholders are entitled for Bonus and Rights and can also participate in Buyback.
+Equity shareholders are entitled to Bonuses and Rights and can also participate in Buyback.

-Further, equity shareholders can also be categorized as per their shareholding pattern into promoters, Institutional investors (foreign and domestic) and public.
+Further, equity shareholders can also be categorized as per their shareholding pattern into promoters, Institutional investors (foreign and domestic), and the public.